riccardo-df/riccardo-df.github.io/about.md

 My main research interests lie at the intersection of causal inference and statistical learning.
-I aim to contribute to the recent causal machine learning literature by developing new methodologies to estimate and describe treatment effect heterogeneity, thereby providing tools to deepen our understanding of how the policies' effect varies according to the units' observable characteristics.</p>
+I aim to contribute to the recent causal machine learning literature by developing new methodologies to estimate and describe treatment effect heterogeneity, thereby providing tools to deepen our understanding of how the policies' impact varies according to the units' observable characteristics.</p>